You will be amazed and thrilled by this 14 day tour which focuses on water and the life around it.

 It is considered safe to swim in Lake Bunyonyi – many other lakes in Uganda have Bilharzia snails.
 If you are a strong swimmer, you may even want to swim across the lake.
 Birders will be delighted by such a wonderful variety of birds.
-A boat trip in a dug-out canoe is well worthwhile – you may even see Otters.
+A boat trip in a dug-out canoe or a motor boat is included – you may even see Otters.
 You can hire a canoe and try paddling yourself – but it’s not as easy as the local Bakiga make it look!
 There are many possibilities for short or long walks and hikes, although they will always involve some steep climbs!

 Day 8: Lake Bunyonyi to Bwindi Impenetrable Forest National Park

 We will enjoy another spectacular drive today along the valleys, over the hills of Kigezi and up into the Impenetrable Forest, with stops on the way to admire the views and take photos.
 Stay two nights in one of the comfortable lodges or superior camps on the edge of the forest.

 There are various activities and walks you can choose to do (if you don’t opt to track gorillas), such as visiting a local village and community project and guided birdwatching walk.
 One activity is included in the price of the tour.